astropy/astropy/docs/cosmology/dev.rst

 ========================================================

 If you are developing a package and want to be able to interoperate with
 |Cosmology|, you're in the right place!
-Here we will discuss and provide
+Here we will discuss how to enable
-examples for enabling Astropy to read and write your file formats, but also convert your cosmology objects to and from Astropy's |Cosmology|.
+Astropy to read and write your file formats, and convert your cosmology objects to and from Astropy's |Cosmology|.

 The following presumes knowledge of how Astropy structures I/O functions.
 For a quick tutorial see :ref:`cosmology_io`.